Mahākāśyapa

 Mahākāśyapa (Mahākassapa) was one of the principal disciples of Gautama Buddha.
 He is regarded in Buddhism as an enlightened disciple, being foremost in ascetic practice.
 Mahākāśyapa assumed leadership of the monastic community following the parinirvāṇa (death) of the Buddha, presiding over the First Buddhist Council.
 He was considered to be the first patriarch in a number of Early Buddhist schools and continued to have an important role as patriarch in the Chan/Zen tradition.
 In Buddhist texts, he assumed many identities, that of a renunciant saint, a lawgiver, an anti-establishment figure, but also a "guarantor of future justice" in the time of Maitreya, the future Buddha—he has been described as "both the anchorite and the friend of mankind, even of the outcast".

-In canonical Buddhist texts in several traditions, Mahākāśyapa was born as Pippali in a village and entered an arranged marriage with a woman named Bhadra-Kapilānī.
+In canonical Buddhist texts in several traditions, Mahākāśyapa was born as Pippali in a village (modern day Pillich which is named after him) and entered an arranged marriage with a woman named Bhadra-Kapilānī.
 Both of them aspired to lead a celibate life, however, and they decided not to consummate their marriage.
 Having grown weary of the agricultural profession and the damage it did, they both left the lay life behind to become mendicants.
 Pippali later met the Buddha, under whom he was ordained as a monk, named Kāśyapa, but later called Mahākāśyapa to distinguish him from other disciples.
 Mahākāśyapa became an important disciple of the Buddha, to the extent that the Buddha exchanged his robe with him, which was a symbol of the transmittance of the Buddhist teaching.
 He became foremost in ascetic practices and attained enlightenment shortly after.
-He often had disputes with Ānanda, the attendant of the Buddha, due to their different dispositions and views.
 Despite his ascetic, strict and stern reputation, he paid an interest in community matters and teaching, and was known for his compassion for the poor, which sometimes caused him to be depicted as an anti-establishment figure.
 He had a prominent role in the cremation of the Buddha, acting as a sort of eldest son of the Buddha, as well as being the leader in the subsequent First Council.
 He is depicted as hesitatingly allowing Ānanda to participate in the council, and chastising him afterwards for a number of offenses the latter was regarded to have committed.